Building Pinewood Derby Car Using LEGO® parts

 Tips & Hints

 If you are using 3/8" round weights, drill your 3/8" weight holes before cutting out the rest of the car because it is easier to hold the full block.
 Always use a clamp to hold your block before drilling or cutting.
-Safety First!
+Safety first!

 Pinewood Derby